sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 ```

-**Key Characteristics:**
-- Uses binary inputs and outputs (0 or 1)
-- Implements a simple threshold activation function
-- Features fixed weights: +1 for excitatory connections, -1 for inhibitory connections
-- Operates synchronously
-- Can compute basic logical functions

-**Limitations:**
-- No learning mechanism - all weights and thresholds must be set manually
-- Limited computational capability
+However, the McCulloch-Pitts neuron has significant limitations.
+It lacks any learning mechanism, requiring all weights and thresholds to be set manually by designers.
+This manual configuration severely limits its computational capability and practical applications, as it cannot adapt to new information or learn from experience.

 ### Logic Gate Implementation
-The McCulloch-Pitts neuron could implement basic logical operations:
+The McCulloch-Pitts neuron demonstrates its computational capabilities by implementing basic logical operations.
+The AND gate requires both inputs to be active (value 1) for the output to become active, effectively detecting when all conditions are met simultaneously.
+The OR gate activates when at least one input is active, serving as a detector for when any condition is satisfied.
+The NOT gate inverts the input signal, transforming active inputs to inactive outputs and vice versa, using inhibitory connections to achieve this logical negation.

 **AND Gate:**
 - Requires both inputs to be 1 for output to be 1